Costly omissions in building inspection reports by unlicensed inspectors.

 - Unlicensed building inspectors would not be covered by indemnity insurance.

-Omissions in the previous report denied the buyer an opportunity to renegotiate or to consider alternative properties.
+These omissions in the previous report denied the buyer an opportunity to renegotiate or to consider alternative properties.

 For independent Building Inspections Brisbane in all suburbs, Qld Home Buyers Inspection Service. qbis.com.au